gozwei/mseed2matlab/README.md

 ## Features

-`mseed2matlab` allows convering parts of miniseed files into matlab data structures.
+`mseed2matlab` allows converting parts of miniseed files into matlab data structures.
 Output can be filtered.
 Gaps are filled with `NaN`.

+Script was created to meet my personal needs, but feel free to request new functionality.

 ## dependencies